-In Excel and Analysis Services, you go in the Sales table and add in a new column the following formula:
+In Excel and Analysis Services, you would go in the Sales table and add in a new column the following formula:

 = Sales[SalesAmount] - Sales[TotalProductCost]

-In Power BI Desktop, you go in the Sales table, click the New Column button, and type the following formula:
+In Power BI Desktop, you would go in the Sales table, click the New Column button, and type the following formula:

 GrossMargin = Sales[SalesAmount] - Sales[TotalProductCost]

 There is another way of defining calculations in a DAX model, useful whenever you do not want to compute values for each row but, rather, you want to aggregate values from many rows in a table.
-There calculations are measures.
+These calculations are measures.
 This is the same name used in the user interface, with the exception of Excel 2013, which uses the term “calculated field” instead of “measures”.
 Excel 2016 reverted back to “measures”, which is the term used in DAX and originally used in Power Pivot for Excel 2010, too.